-and description of the physical features of oceans, seas, coastal areas, lakes and rivers, for the primary purpose of safety of navigation and all other marine purposes and activities.
-This includes economic development, security and defense, scientific research, and environmental disaster management, resources exploitation, coastal zone management, safety of navigation and marine environment protection amongst others.
+Hydrography can be described as the measurement and description of the physical features of oceans, seas, coastal areas, lakes and rivers, for the primary purpose of safety of navigation and all other marine purposes and activities.
+This includes economic development, security and defense, scientific research, and environmental protection.